fastify/fastify/docs/Guides/Contributing.md

 Press `cmd+shift+p` to bring up the VSCode command input prompt.
 Type `open settings (json)`.
 Three [VSCode Setting](https://code.visualstudio.com/docs/getstarted/settings) options will appear in the dropdown: Workspace, Default, and User settings.
-We recommend selecting Default.
+Choose Workspace or User (Default is not editable by default).
 This will open a document that is the settings for the editor.
 Paste the following JSON into this document, overwriting any text already present, and save it: